biniamsea2/API.NET5/README.md

 ##### Blazor Web Assembly added

 ## Program Summary
 Working with the new upgrades in .NET 5, WebAPI.
-Worked with the integration of OpenAPI into the project, how it works, and why it's useful.
+Worked with the integration of OpenAPI and NSwagger into the project, how it works, and why it's useful.

 ## Application Specifications